Generic selectors

 Before any proposed hospital admission, ensure you are given the opportunity to give Informed Financial Consent.

-Always check with your OSHC before any planned hospital visit to see if you are covered and how much you may have to pay.
+Always check with your OSHC provider before any planned hospital visit to check if you are covered and how much you may have to pay.

 Always make sure you get information about costs from your doctor.